 Villa Busk Photographs

 Villa Busk straddles a ridge adjacent to a valley that runs to the nearby Oslo Fjord to the south and west.
 The plan is arranged along a linear spine, oriented east to west, rising to the latter end of the house, following the natural terrain (a tower and storage shed break from this linearity).
 This gesture describes the house’s main theme and Fehn’s work in general: the strength of nature and man’s subordination to nature.
-In the movement up the stairs to the living room, family members are kept aware of the ground upon which the house is built and any ideological implications.
+When moving up the stairs to the living room, family members are kept aware of the ground upon which the house is built and any ideological implications.

 Villa Busk Plans